-To secure the win in what Coach Nye called, “A must-win ballgame,” the Crusaders needed to play some defense.
-On the Celtics second down, 6 yards away from tying the game and forcing the game to a third OT session, senior Cody Stull dove and intercepted a pass just outside of the endzone, ending the game and sending the Rice sidelines into a frenzy.
+To secure the win in what Coach Nye called, “A must-win ballgame,” the Crusaders needed to recommended site play some defense.
+On the Celtics second down, 6 yards away from tying the game and forcing the game to a third OT session, senior Cody Stull dove and intercepted a pass just outside of the best choice the endzone, ending the game and sending the Rice sidelines into a frenzy.

 “The play seemed routine,” said Stull.
 “It feels like its been drilled in my head throughout the whole year in practice.”